What is an assessed academic group discussion?

 – Discuss the skills learned through successful completion of group discussions

 Students will be assessed in a variety of ways during their time at university, and each assessment is generally just as important (if not more important) than the last.
 While essays and exams might be familiar territory to most students, an assessed group discussion may very well be a new and daunting experience.
-Knowing how to correctly listen to, respond to and structure a successful group discussion can be a challenging task, which is why our academic experts have created this short three-course lesson.
-Lesson 1 introduces the basics of academic discussions, Lesson 2 explores the skills that are needed for an effective discussion and Lesson 3 highlights the nine most common pitfalls that students should avoid.
+Knowing how to correctly listen to, respond to and structure a successful group discussion can be a challenging task, which is why our academic experts have created this short three-chapter reader.
+Chapter 1 introduces the basics of academic discussions, Chapter 2 explores the skills that are needed for an effective discussion and Chapter 3 highlights the nine most common pitfalls that students should avoid.

 Which academic assignments are most common?

 While universities might get creative in the types of assessment that they expect students to complete, there are six common forms of assignment that students should expect and become confident in.

 What exactly is a group discussion?

 Group discussions are a type of assessment in which a small team of students are required to discuss an arranged topic in front of a small number of assessors.
 Such discussions typically last between eight and fifteen minutes and are usually conducted in groups of three to six students.
 To determine the topic of the discussion, students are normally provided with a discussion prompt.
 This prompt may include images, a number of words and phrases to assist memory, and a specific question to guide the debate, such as the examples below:

 ‘Why did Brexit happen and how has this affected the EU?’